biocorecrg/RNAseq_course_2019/docs/module1.md

 **NOTE: You will need to download data from SRA for a homework project!**
 </br>To download raw data from **SRA**, it is possible to use **fastq-dump program** from [**SRA toolkit**](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc) or download from the NCBI ftp website using wget.
 For detail, see https://www.ncbi.nlm.nih.gov/books/NBK158899/#SRA_download.when_to_use_a_command_line.
-To download data, use a SRA identifier and to specify whether reads are single or paired-end, otherwise paired ends will be downloaded as a single interleaved file.
+</br>To download data, use a SRA identifier and to specify whether reads are single or paired-end, otherwise paired ends will be downloaded as a single interleaved file.
 For example, we can download fastq-files for any sample with a SRA ID and can specify whether they are paired- or single-end with the option --split-files in fastq-dump.
 Fastq-dump adds SRA ID to each read in the file, to avoid it, use option --origfmt. --gzip compresses fastq files.
 This will download fastq file(s) for one sample (for example, using SRR identifier SRR8571764 from the exercise above; it is slow - it might take up to 30 -40 minutes):

 ```{bash}
 fastq-dump --gzip --origfmt --split-files SRA-IDENTIFIER